FutureScot’s annual asset and estates management conference for the public sector's journey towards a Digital Estate.

 Topics will include:

-• The evolving role of built environment professionals
+• Exploring the evolving role of built environment professionals

-• A digital land and property information service for Scotland.
+• A 'digital first' information service for Scotland

 Who attended last year: